-10.3 Household Budget Scheme
+11.10 Household Budget Scheme

-It is the policy of Dublin City Council to facilitate the payment of rent through the Household Budget Scheme and all qualifying housing/transfer list applicants will be requested to sign up to this scheme before being allocated a Dublin City Council tenancy.
+Dublin City Council will facilitate the payment of rent through the Household Budget Scheme and all qualifying housing/transfer list applicants will be asked to sign up to this scheme before being allocated a Dublin City Council tenancy.

-10.4 Preferential Treatment of Existing Tenants/Residents (sub-tenants) of Flats for Vacancies in the Same Complex
+11.11 Preferential Treatment of Existing Tenants/Residents (sub-tenants) of Flats for Vacancies in the Same Complex

-Existing tenants and residents in a flats complex may be given preference for vacancies in the same complex where this is appropriate i.e. to manage overcrowding or for health reasons.
+Existing tenants and residents in a flats complex may be given preference for vacancies in the same complex where this is appropriate i.e. to manage overcrowding, and for Estate Management reasons.

-10.5 Emergency Needs
+11.12 Emergency Needs

-Where the need of accommodation arises from an emergency, the Chief Executive may make a letting to that person as he/she considers necessary to meet that need, notwithstanding the order of priorities for lettings as set out in this Scheme.
+Where the need of accommodation arises from an emergency, the Allocations Officer may make a letting necessary to meet that need, notwithstanding the order of priorities for lettings as set out in this Scheme.

-10.6 Consideration of All Applicants on Estate Management grounds
+11.13 Consideration of all Applications on Estate Management grounds

-It is the policy of the Dublin City Council that applicants who apply to Dublin City Council for housing and who are being considered for an allocation of a tenancy will have their application examined on estate management grounds before an allocation is finally made and in accordance with Section 14(1) and 15(2) of the Housing (Miscellaneous Provisions) Act 1997.
+Dublin City Council will examine all applications on estate management grounds before an allocation is finally made, in accordance with Section 14(1) and 15(2) of the Housing (Miscellaneous Provisions) Act 1997.
 It is also the policy of Dublin City Council to have applications from persons to reside in a Dublin City Council rented accommodation examined on estate management grounds.

-10.7 Tenant Induction Course
+11.14 Tenant Induction Courses

-It is the policy of Dublin City Council that prospective tenants of all accommodation being provided by the Dublin City Council may be required to attend a tenant induction course before the tenancy of a dwelling is granted.
+Dublin City Council may require prospective tenants of all accommodation being provided to attend tenant induction courses before the tenancy of a dwelling is granted.

-10.8 Estate Management/Social Inclusion
+11.15 Estate Management/Social Inclusion

-Nothing in this scheme shall operate to prevent the Chief Executive from making or not making an allocation on grounds of Estate Management or social inclusion.
+Nothing in this scheme shall operate to prevent the Allocations Officer from making or not making an allocation on grounds of Estate Management or Social Inclusion.